strimzi/proposals/052-record-reconciled-versions.md

   ```
   status:
     versions:
-      lastSuccessfulReconcilitationBy: 0.38.0
+      lastSuccessfulReconciliationBy: 0.38.0
       kafka: 3.5.1
   ```
-- User can now verify `Kafka.status.versions.lastSuccessfulReconcilitationBy` and `Kafka.status.versions.kafka` to check if it has reconciled to correct/expected levels.
+- User can now verify `Kafka.status.versions.lastSuccessfulReconciliationBy` and `Kafka.status.versions.kafka` to check if it has reconciled to correct/expected levels.
 - if there is an error at any point prior to the Kafka Broker rollout `Kafka.status.versions.kafka` will not be updated.
-- if there is an error at any point during reconcile `Kafka.status.versions.lastSuccessfulReconcilitationBy` will not be updated.
+- if there is an error at any point during reconcile `Kafka.status.versions.lastSuccessfulReconciliationBy` will not be updated.

 ### Upgrade (with new mechansim)